 Each applicant will receive information regarding the status of their application in March 2016 or earlier.

 How to apply

-• your typed, double-spaced (11 or 12 point font), and paginated manuscript with title appearing on every page (your name should not appear anywhere on the pages to ensure anonymity for the judging process)
+• your typed, double-spaced (11 or 12 point font), and paginated manuscript (at least 80,000 words in length) with title appearing on every page (your name should not appear anywhere on the pages to ensure anonymity for the judging process)

 • résumé or curriculum vitae (five pages maximum)

 • a $25 submission fee.
 Submittable will provide instructions for paying through their website or through PayPal.
 PEN will not be accepting checks, money orders, nor cash as a means of payment.
 Early application is strongly advised.